-What would you say if I told you you could build a versatile wardrobe around just 10 items?
+What would you say if we told you you could build a versatile wardrobe around just 10 items?

 The issue is most men overbuy and hoard clothing they rarely wear.
-Menswear is all about quality over quantity and in this feature today I want to show you how it can be done with just 10 items.
+Menswear is all about quality over quantity and in this article today we want to prove how it can be done with just 10 items.

 The 10 Item Wardrobe

-Now, you’re going to have to give me a little bit of leniency here.
-I haven’t included underwear, I haven’t included socks and I’ve kept the accessories to a minimum.
+Now, you’re going to have to give us a little bit of leniency here.
+We haven’t included underwear, we haven’t included socks and we’ve kept the accessories to the bare minimum.
+If you want a more comprehensive breakdown of a modern capsule wardrobe, try reading Men’s Flair’s article on the subject.

 The Navy Suit